mohaseeb/beam-nuggets/README.md

-A collection of transforms for the Apache beam python SDK.
+A collection of random transforms that I use on my Apache beam python pipelines.
+Many are simple (or trivial) transforms.
+The most useful ones are those for reading/writing from/to relational databases.
 # !!WORK IN PROGRESS!!
 # Installation
 ```bash